xp44mm/Notebook/Compilers/Expressions and Operators.md

 JavaScript syntax for number literals was covered in §3.1.
 String literals were documented in §3.2.
 The regular expression literal syntax was introduced in §3.2.4 and will be documented in detail in Chapter 10.

-Some of JavaScript’s reserved words are primary expressions:
+Some of JavaScript's reserved words are primary expressions:

 ```js
 true      // Evalutes to the boolean true value